Randomized term grouping over physical law on digital quantum simulation: Introduction

 Consequently, several protocols focused on non-deterministic construction.
 In contrast to deterministic algorithms that produce unitary quantum circuits, randomized algorithms either randomly permute the ordering of unitary gates during simulation\cite{childs2019faster}, which we will refer to 'random permutation', or utilize mixing lemma\cite{campbell2017shorter, hastings2016turning} on quantum channels (qDrift\cite{campbell2019random}) to make better asymptotic scaling.
-In this paper we will concentrate on these two major approaches and demonstrate the advantage of our algorithm by combining physical laws both theoretically and empirically.
-Specifically we show that simulating the evolution while preserving particle number makes the state-vector more accurate, which we refer as physDrift.
+In this paper, we will concentrate on these two significant approaches and demonstrate our algorithm's advantage by theoretically and empirically combining physical laws.
+Specifically, we show that simulating the evolution while preserving particle number makes the state-vector more accurate, which we refer to as physDrift.
 We will show subsequently that this could be achieved by term grouping.
-Then deterministic methods are also included for benchmarking.
-We demonstrate that physDrift has smaller error and significantly reduces the leakage to unphysical system in both short and long time.
+Deterministic methods are also included for benchmarking.
+We demonstrate that physDrift has smaller errors and significantly reduces the leakage to unphysical systems in both short and long time.
 That is to say, the conservation law is obeyed during evolution.
-Finally, to implement the circuits on real hardware we need to consider errors.
-So depolarising error is added and the simulation is again benchmarked for comparison.
+Finally, we must consider errors when implementing the circuits on real hardware.
+So, the depolarising error is added, and the simulation is again benchmarked for comparison.

 In the rest of the paper, we will first provide some background on the model we use in section \ref{sec2}.
-Then we briefly review qDrift as well as random permutation in section \ref{sec3}.
-In section \ref{sec4} the protocol for physDrift is laid out and we evaluate the theoretical result as well as empirical result with other algorithms.
-In the second part of the section symmetric protection technique is introduced for deterministic methods and we benchmark all algorithms on real chemical system, e.g. hydrogen chains.
-We make summary in section \ref{sec5} and comment on possible future improvements.
+Then, we briefly review qDrift and random permutation in section \ref{sec3}.
+In section \ref{sec4}, the protocol for physDrift is laid out, and we evaluate the theoretical and empirical results with other algorithms.
+In the second part of the section, the symmetric protection technique is introduced for deterministic methods, and we benchmark all algorithms on real chemical systems, e.g. hydrogen chains.
+We summarise in section \ref{sec5} and comment on possible future improvements.